LAB02-Admin/HASS.Agent-Docs/docs/introduction.md

 Tip: you can use Home Assistant's [glossary](https://www.home-assistant.io/docs/glossary/) to look up words you don't know yet.

 Tip: EverythingSmartHome's youtube video is a great guide to get you started: [Control Your Windows PC With Home Assistant!](https://www.youtube.com/watch?v=B4SnJPVbSXc).
-Note that it is based on an older version, so for instance the mentioned missing 'notification actions' are already implemented.
+Note that it is based on an older version, so for instance the mentioned missing 'actionable notifications' are already implemented.

 ----